timkabot/MyChatApplication/README.md

 # MyChatApplication

-### One-to-one chat application based on Firebase, created for study purposes
+### One-to-one chat application based on Firebase, created for study purposes with no architecture included

 Functionality
 1) Listing all users